funkybrain/Transmission/README.txt

 > the _overlay timer has a delay when the camera moves. only comes back to right position when stops moving. this is probably due to the camera trail effect.

-> car crash animations no longer trigger
+> car crash animations no longer trigger at x=3240